 Jenny has been in involved in midwifery for over thirty years.
 She has been educating all this time, in practice, publication or in higher education.
 She is a Senior Fellow of the Higher Education Authority.
 Her passion is to view families' holistically, including recognising spirituality, and has published widely on these topics.
 Her Doctor of Education holistic project explored the meaning of being a midwife and the art of midwifery practice, using creative methods, including creating a reflective textile quilt.

 She has a very patient husband and five growing daughters who are her life.

 Billie Hunter, professor of midwifery at Cardiff University, is internationally esteemed as a researcher and author, particularly for her focus on the emotional work of midwives and their professional resilience.
 She lectures across the globe and holds a number of visiting chairs, including at the University of Technology in Sydney, Australia.

-A midwife for 37 years, and the first RCM professor of midwifery, she has spent the past two decades making an outstanding contribution to the evidence base for midwifery, through research, writing papers, books and presentations, and says she is committed to ‘inspiring and supporting others to do the same’.
+A midwife since 1979, and the first RCM professor of midwifery, she has spent the past two decades making an outstanding contribution to the evidence base for midwifery, through research, writing papers, books and presentations, and says she is committed to ‘inspiring and supporting others to do the same’.

 She is the former chair of The Iolanthe Midwifery Trust, and founder and chair of the All Wales Midwifery and Reproductive Health Research Forum.
 More recently, Billie became director of the WHO Collaborating Centre for Midwifery Development in Europe, based at Cardiff University.
 She also helped to set up the RCM oral history archive.